XorSum/systemds-remac/README.md

 The running command of ReMac is the same as [that of SystemDS](https://systemds.apache.org/docs/2.0.0/site/run#executing-the-dml-script).

-In addition, there are options to run ReMac:
+In addition, there are options in running ReMac:

 * The default matrix sparsity estimator is metadata-based.
 To use the MNC estimator, you need to add `-mnc` in the command line.